andrie/shimmer/README.md

 The underlying infrastructure of the simulation is provided by the `simmer` package (for discrete event simulations).
-In other words, `shimmer` simulates Shiny app scaling using the `simmer` simulation framework.
+In other words, `shimmer` simulates how Shiny apps scale by using the `simmer` simulation framework.

 ## Installation